-Queen’s University Belfast student David Keenan (22) spent last summer in Shanghai on a Generation UK-China Scholarship.
+Queen’s University Belfast student David Keenan (22) spent last summer in Shanghai on a Generation UK-China Internship.
 We chatted to David about his experience…

 First of all, tell us a bit about yourself